nisaacdz/logitrak/README.md

 ## Project Overview

-**LogiTrak** project aims to design and implement an intelligent system for optimizing delivery routes, schedules, and driving patterns in a simulated environment.
+**LogiTrak** aims to design and implement an intelligent system for optimizing delivery routes, schedules, and driving patterns in a simulated environment.
 Through this project, we hope to use Reinforcement Learning to enhance the efficiency and effectiveness of goods delivery by ground transportation.

 ## Objectives